 my samples:

-both sides of a humongous slab of spalted maple that is over two feet by two feet and almost 3 inches thick --- donated by Jim Glynn, whom I thank profusely.
-The pics don't quite do justice to the piece --- the color is a little better than what shows up here, but at least the enlargements show the spalting lines very nicely.
+both sides of a humongous slab of spalted maple that is over two feet by two feet and almost 3 inches thick.
+This was donated to the site by by Jim Glynn, whom I thank profusely.
+The pics don't quite do justice to the piece.
+The color is a little better than what shows up here, but at least the enlargements show the spalting lines very nicely.
 Jim rough-cut this with a chain saw, so it's very rough.
 I have now made a couple of bowl blanks from this piece and they show the color better.
 See directly below.

 two views of the first bowl blank made from the big piece above.
 This is 9" across.
 As you can see if you look at all carefully, there are a couple of cracks in this blank, so I don't know how the bowl will turn out.